 The school provides a continuum of services for students who require special education services.
 Students identified as eligible for services as outlined in the Individuals with Disabilities Act (IDEA).
 Once identified, the student's Individualized Educational Program (IEP) team establishes the necessary intervention strategy.
 The IEP team consists of the classroom teacher, a special education teacher, the parents, and an administrator.
 The team first considers support options, which allow students to spend as much time as possible with peers who do not receive special education services (LRE: Least Restrictive Environment).
 After determining what appropriate services and supports can be provided within the regular classroom, supplementary aids and interventions may be provided based on each student's unique needs.
 Because Gem Prep is a college preparatory school, special education students may need additional support to access college preparatory curriculum.
-The teams who support special education students in Gem Prep begin with two primary questions: 1) What are the post-secondary goals of this students?
-2) What accommodations or supports will be necessary to provide access to curriculum designed to help this student meet their post-secondary goals?
-These questions guide the team in providing accommodations or supports that may include, but are not limited to, adjustments to which courses the student takes, support staff in the classroom to ensure comprehension of key material, or additional support for online courses.
-GPMS's special education focus is always on the student's abilities and not their disabilities.
-GPMS provides services for students as determined by the IEP, such as speech and language services, counseling, behavioral intervention, school-based occupational therapy, psychological services, etc. GPMS's special education staff meet, or exceed, the requirements as outlined by the Idaho State Department of Education.
+The teams who support special education students in Gem Prep begin with two primary questions: 1) What are the post-secondary goals of these students?
+2) What accommodations or supports will be necessary to provide access to curriculum designed to help this student meet their postsecondary goals?
+These questions guide the team in providing accommodations or support that may include, but are not limited to, adjustments to which courses the student takes, support staff in the classroom to ensure comprehension of key material, or additional support for online courses.

+GPA's special education focus is always on the student's abilities and not their disabilities.
+GPA provides services for students as determined by the IEP, such as speech and language services, counseling, behavioral intervention, school-based occupational therapy, psychological services, etc. GPA's special education staff meet, or exceed, the requirements as outlined by the Idaho State Department of Education.
 They undergo continuous professional development to persist in meeting the needs of students with disabilities at a high level.

 Gem Prep believes that no child should go without food and will provide a lunch program to students.
-Similar to other Gem Prep schools, GPMS plans to contract with the local school district to provide meals that qualify for the National School Lunch program.
+GPA plans to implement an onsite lunch program to provide meals that qualify for the National School Lunch program.
 The operations team will manage all reporting requirements, FRL forms, direct certifications, and lunchroom and serving staff.

-GPMS plans to contract for busing students to and from school within its attendance boundary.
-During the annual registration process, families who wish to utilize busing fill out a busing form.
-The company who provides busing services uses a program that analyzes the location of GPMS students and creates bus stops that best serve those who request busing.
-GPMS has plans to run 3-4 bus routes.
-Additional routes may be added as the school grows to better serve the increased number of students and the locations of those families.
-The school has a lift accessible bus to provide students with disabilities access to busing services.
-Door service transportation is available for students who may be homeless, in a foster home, or whose disability necessitates such service.
-Busing is also available for extracurricular activities as needed through the bussing contract.
+GPA plans to contract for busing students to and from school within its attendance boundary.
+During the annual registration process, families who wish to utilize busing, fill out a busing form.
+The busing contractor uses a program that analyzes the location of GPA students and creates bus stops that best serve those who request busing.
+GPA has plans to run 2-3 bus routes.
+Additional routes may be added as the school grows to better serve students and the locations of those families.
+The busing contractor will have a lift-accessible bus to provide students with disabilities access to busing services.
+Door-to-door transportation is available for students who may be homeless, in a foster home, or whose disability necessitates such service.
+Busing is also available for extracurricular activities as needed through the busing contract.